Rapcohen/BlackjackGA/README.md

 2. Performance:
     - The algorithm takes a long time to run with the settings mentioned above.
     - The bottleneck is the fitness score calculation, which simulates many rounds of Blackjack per strategy.
-    - The results shown here were obtained after running the algorithm for over 24 hours.
+    - The results shown here were obtained after running the algorithm for over 48 hours, and after altering the EC-Kity library in our local virtual environment so that it'll use ProcessPoolExecutor instead of ThreadPoolExecutor.
+      The local changes can be found here: https://github.com/EC-KitY/EC-KitY/compare/main...Rapcohen:EC-KitY:process-pool-executor

 ## Usage